All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is something that individuals should look for before choosing an addiction treatment programme, whether in a rehab centre or not.

-This allows for the most effective and efficient treatment to be made available to the individual.
+This allows for the most effective and efficient psychiatric treatment to be made available to the individual.

 In general, Rehab 4 Alcoholism will always approach rehabilitation with the final goal of abstinence in mind.